mwiha/insta-web/README.md

 3.Bootstrap

 ## Running the Application
-* Install virtual environment using `$ python3.6 -m venv --without-pip virtual`
+- Install virtual environment using `$ python3.6 -m venv --without-pip virtual`
-* Activate virtual environment using `$ source virtual/bin/activate`
+- Activate virtual environment using `$ source virtual/bin/activate`
-* Download pip in our environment using `$ curl https://bootstrap.pypa.io/get-pip.py | python`
+- Download pip in our environment using `$ curl https://bootstrap.pypa.io/get-pip.py | python`
-* Install all the dependencies from the requirements.txt file by running `python3.6 pip install -r requirements.txt`
+- Install all the dependencies from the requirements.txt file by running `python3.6 pip install -r requirements.txt`
-* Create a database and edit the database configurations in `settings.py` to your own credentials.
+- Create a database and edit the database configurations in `settings.py` to your own credentials.
-* Make migrations
+- Make migrations

         $ python manage.py makemigrations instagram
         $ python3.6 manage.py migrate

-* To run the application, in your terminal:
+- To run the application, in your terminal:

         $ python3.6 manage.py runserver

+## Testing the Application
+- To run the tests for the class file:

+        $ python3.6 manage.py test photos